Affirmative Action in Employment

 - an awareness of the resources available to student veterans and their families on and off our campus.

-Green Zone Allies are not expected to be experts or mental health counselors.
-Green Zone Allies are a sympathetic ear and someone who can refer a student veteran to appropriate on-campus resources.
+Green Zone allies are not expected to be experts or mental health counselors.
+Green Zone allies provide a sympathetic ear and can refer a student veteran to appropriate on-campus resources.

 To register, please visit REPORTER.